-passengers spend traveling, including both in-vehicle travel time and waiting time for passengers.
-For capacity expansion improvements on congested roadway facilities, the analysis should also account for an erosion of the projected reductions in travel times over time due to the effects of induced demand.
+transportation network.
+Such improvements may reduce the time that drivers and passengers spend traveling, including both in-vehicle travel time and waiting time for passengers.
+For capacity expansion improvements on congested roadway facilities, the analysis should also account for behavioral responses (i.e., induced demand) that may erode the projected reductions in travel times as new users are drawn to an improved facility.

-Applicants should utilize the recommended unit values of travel time savings (VTTS) (presented in dollars per person-hour) that are provided in Appendix A, Table A-3 of this document in their BCA.
+Applicants should utilize the recommended unit values of travel time savings (VTTS) (presented in dollars per person-hour) that are provided in Appendix A, Table A-2 of this document in their BCA.
 The table includes values for travel by occupants of passenger vehicles and by commercial vehicle operators.
 Passenger vehicle travel includes both personal travel and business travel; the table also includes a blended value for cases where the mix of personal and business travel on the facility is unknown.
 A separate value (twice the rate of personal travel time savings) is provided for reductions in other components or aspects of travel time, including walking, cycling, waiting time, transfer time, and time spent standing in a crowded transit vehicle.
 Also, where applicants have specific data on the mix of local and long-distance travel on a facility, they may develop a blended estimate using the long-distance VTTS values provided in the table footnotes; however, where applicants do not have this information, they should apply the general in-vehicle travel time values to all travel in their BCA.
-The travel time savings parameters in Table A-3 should also be applied to all years over the analysis period.
+The travel time savings parameters in Table A-2 should also be applied to all years over the analysis period.